Radiology & Cat X-Rays

 Positioning

-Then, our experienced team will gently position your cat on the imaging table to obtain the clearest image possible.
+Our team will gently position your cat on the imaging table to obtain the clearest image possible.

 Sedation